angular/angular/aio/content/guide/architecture.md

 It implements core and optional functionality as a set of TypeScript libraries that you import into your applications.

 The architecture of an Angular application relies on certain fundamental concepts.
 The basic building blocks are *NgModules*, which provide a compilation context for *components*.
-NgModules collect related code into functional sets; an Angular app is defined by a set of NgModules.
-An app always has at least a *root module* that enables bootstrapping, and typically has many more *feature modules*.
+NgModules collect related code into functional sets; an Angular application is defined by a set of NgModules.
+An application always has at least a *root module* that enables bootstrapping, and typically has many more *feature modules*.

 * Components define *views*, which are sets of screen elements that Angular can choose among and modify according to your program logic and data.